darkedges/devspace-forgerock-quickstart/docker/fram/README.md

-# Docker: ForgeRock Identity Gateway
+# Docker: ForgeRock fIdentity Gateway

-This is a ForgeRock Identity Gateway container, based on eclipse-temurin:11.0.14_9-jre-alpine
+This is a ForgeRock Access Manager container, based on eclipse-temurin:11.0.14_9-jre-alpine

 ## Pre-Requisite

-It is necessary to have the FRIG `zip` archive downloaded from backstage and placed in the `docker/frig` folder as `IG-x.x.x.zip`.
+It is necessary to have the FRAM `zip` archive downloaded from backstage and placed in the `docker/fram` folder as `IG-x.x.x.zip`.

-It is possible to override the default `build-arg` value of `FRIG_ARCHIVE` to a version required.
+It is possible to override the default `build-arg` value of `FRAM_WAR_ARCHIVE` and `FRAM_AMSTER_ARCHIVE` to a version required.

-It can also be retrieved from a web server by override the default `build-arg` value of `FRIG_ARCHIVE_REPOSITORY_URL` to a web address i.e `https://files.internal.darkedges.com`
+It can also be retrieved from a web server by override the default `build-arg` value of `FRAM_ARCHIVE_REPOSITORY_URL` to a web address i.e `https://files.internal.darkedges.com`

 ## Build